 BYHA offers many different programs to help our players develop their skills.
-Our in-season (winter) programs include Cubs, Inhouse, Traveling, and Junior Gold, while our summer offerings include Summer Academy, Summer Skills Camp, and the Nick Bjugstad Camp.
+Our in-season (winter) programs include Cubs, Inhouse, Traveling, and Junior Gold, while our summer offerings include Summer Academy, Fall Skills Camp, and the Nick Bjugstad Camp.
 Continue reading for more information on each program.

 Eligibility for each program is determined by a players' birthdate.
 Click the "Minnesota Hockey Age Cutoff Dates" link to the right to see date ranges for the upcoming 2018-2019 season.